zach-lewis/zach-lewis.github.io/_posts/2021-12-10-predicting-hit-outcomes-with-statcast-data.md

 <img src="/images/dtc_heat.png" alt="hi" class="inline"/>

-All of the models seem to struggle with certain infield hits that the model expects to be an out, but results in a hit.
-This could likely be attributed to seeing-eye singles, runners beating out the throw, and other instances of the sort.
+All of the models seem to struggle with certain infield hits that the model expects to be an out, but result in hits.
+This could likely be attributed to seeing-eye singles, runners beating out the throw, or other instances of that sort.
 All of the models also seem to struggle with deep hits in the outfield - though the makeup is slightly different.

 Both KNN and the SVC have a larger number of False Positives, while the Decision Tree seems to skew towards False Negatives.
 It appears something in the rule set is biasing the Decision Tree against predicting those fringe drives as hits, while the other two models are more likely to falsely predict a hit.
 ## Conclusion
 We were able to build a couple of models which are able to accurately predict hit outcomes at ~85% based on statcast data, which is pretty good performance.
 If I was going to deploy a model out of the ones we trained, I would lean towards the KNN for it's accuracy and quick performance.
 While the Support Vector Classifier performed slightly better, the lengthy run-time would make it less than optimal for a scenario where you are estimating outcomes (e.g. during a live broadcast).

 The models struggled on classifying hits in the deep outfield and the infield, and if I were to revist the subject I would likely select a few other features and see how they impact the performance, such as ball-park and player at-bat.
-In another iteration, it would also be interesting to build a model that provides a probability statistic (liklihood of a hit) or predicts the actual event outcome (single, HR, out, etc.), but for a baseline approach we've developed a solid model.
+In another iteration, it would also be interesting to build a model that provides a probability statistic (liklihood of a hit) or predicts the actual event (single, HR, out, etc.), but for a baseline approach we've developed a solid model.